christoph-findling/rust-blockchain/README.md

 ## Linking
-The project uses **lld** by LLVM for faster linking (under Windows), which means faster (incremental) compilation.
+The project uses **lld** by LLVM (available for Windows) for faster linking, which means faster (incremental) compilation.

-https://github.com/rui314/mold would be an even faster alternative (only available for Linux and iOS though)
+https://github.com/rui314/mold would be an even faster alternative (available for Linux and iOS)

 ## Mining